Planning a vacation to Miami? Our local experts put together a list of top Miami museums that you should consider adding to your itinerary.

 - Pérez Art Museum

-This United States National Historic Landmark is a unique getaway from the hustle and bustle of Miami.
+This United States National Historic Landmark is a worth an excursion from the hustle and bustle of Miami.

-Vizcaya is a European-style estate built by a wealthy American industrialist in the early 20th century that’s home to 34 immaculately decorated rooms, over 2,500 pieces of art, ten acres of European-inspired formal gardens, a collection of over 2,000 orchids, and 25 acres of endangered primary growth forests.
+Vizcaya is a lavish American home inspired by European Palaces.
+The sprawling estate was built in the early 20th century by a wealthy American industrialist.
+You’ll get to see some of its 34 immaculately decorated rooms, over 2,500 pieces of art, ten acres of European-inspired formal gardens, a collection of over 2,000 orchids, and 25 acres of endangered primary growth forests.

-Outside the Main House, you’ll enjoy lush subtropical forests, a magnificent fountain, foliage-lined walkways, several gardens that are home to numerous statues, and stunning views of Biscayne Bay.
+Outside the Main House, you can explore the lush subtropical forests, a magnificent fountain, foliage-lined walkways, several gardens that are home to numerous statues, and stunning views of Biscayne Bay.

-Vizcaya has served as host to some of the world’s most renowned dignitaries such as Queen Elizabeth II, Pope John Paul II, and President Ronald Reagan.
-Step into America’s Gilded Age at Vizcaya and you may never want to leave.
+Vizcaya has hosted some of the world’s most renowned dignitaries, such as Queen Elizabeth II, Pope John Paul II, and President Ronald Reagan.
+Step into America’s Gilded Age at Vizcaya, and you may never want to leave.

-The Miami Children’s Museum is one of the best of its kind.
+The Miami Children’s Museum is one of the best museums geared towards kids.
 It’s a fun-filled interactive environment that invites kids, parents, and visitors of all ages to play and learn together.

 All of the exhibits emphasize arts, culture, community, communication, imagination, and creativity.
-Visitors will see the 2-story Sandcastle of Dreams, a real recording studio, and climb the 30-foot rock wall called Mt.
-MiChiMu.
+You’ll get to see the 2-story Sandcastle of Dreams, a real recording studio, climb the 30-foot rock wall called Mt.
+MiChiMu, and more.

 Plus, the museum offers daily programs, seasonal classes and camps, learning material, and the KidSmart gift shop.
 You can even grab lunch at the on-site restaurant.

-You will have a great time at the flagship art museum of Miami.
+As Miami’s flagship art museum, the Pèrez Art Museum is one of the most important cultural institutions in the city.
 During your visit you will learn about modern and contemporary, international art.

-Exhibitions highlight Miami’s diverse community and pivotal geographic location at the crossroads of the Americas.
+Exhibitions highlight Miami’s diverse community and pivotal geographic location as a ‘bridge-of-sorts’ between Latin and North America.

 In addition to the wonderful galleries, you can enjoy waterfront dining at Verde restaurant, shop for unique books and handmade items at the gift store, and enjoy the sights of Biscayne Bay and the elaborate hanging gardens.